dskemp/courtdata/content/cases/ot2018/17-1091/index.md

 advocates:
 - "Wesley P. Hottot"
 - "Thomas M. Fisher"
+roles:
+- "on behalf of the Petitioner"
+- "Indiana Solicitor General, on behalf of the Respondent"
 tags:
 topics:
 summary: "The Eighth Amendment’s Excessive Fines Clause is an incorporated protection applicable to the States under the Fourteenth Amendment’s Due Process Clause."